Gibson Energy's biggest shareholder calls for strategic review

-CALGARY, Alberta, Aug 14 (Reuters) - M&G Investment Management Ltd, the largest shareholder in Canada's Gibson Energy, on Monday urged the Calgary-based oil and gas infrastructure company to launch a strategic review process to cut costs and boost returns.
+CALGARY, Alberta (Reuters) - M&G Investment Management Ltd, the largest shareholder in Canada's Gibson Energy (GEI.TO), on Monday urged the Calgary-based oil and gas infrastructure company to launch a strategic review process to cut costs and boost returns.

 London-based M&G, which owns 19.4 percent of Gibson's outstanding shares, released an open letter laying out its views of the company and the steps it could take to maximize value, including being sold.